Programmes

 Locations: West Cumbria & Warrington

-Year group: Suitable for learners in year 12.
+Year group: Suitable for learners in years 11, 12 & 13.

 Do you have an interest in problem solving and creative thinking?
 Would you like to experience an exciting and rewarding challenge whilst gaining an insight into the opportunities we have available in engineering?

-You will work with degree apprentices, industrial placement students and graduates based in process engineering design, mechanical engineering design, control, electrical & instrumentation engineering design, civil & structural engineering design, and Sellafield advanced business analytics team (SABA).
-You will also meet members of the Sellafield Ltd design community who all play different roles in delivering the success of our mission.
+Your team will be made up of degree apprentices, industrial placement students and graduates based in process engineering design, mechanical engineering design, control, electrical & instrumentation engineering design, civil & structural engineering design, and Sellafield advanced business analytics team (SABA).
+This will give you an insight into

 Whilst you are with us, we will support you in further developing some of the essential skills required for your future success including but not limited to teamwork & leadership, listening & speaking, problem solving and creativity.